Madhulalkrishnan/CAPSTONE-PROJECT-TERM-DEPOSIT-SUBSCRIPTION-SUCCESS--PREDICTIVE-ANALYTICS-FOR-MARKETING-OPTIMIZATION/README.md

 | *'Yes' Recall* | $0.30$ | Identified $30\%$ of all positive subscribers.
 (Area for future improvement) |
 | *'Yes' F1-Score* | $0.40$ | Balanced measure of the model's predictive power on the positive class.
 ### Conclusion:
 Machine learning models can successfully predict customer subscription for bank campaigns.
 While overall accuracy is high, identifying actual subscribers requires handling class imbalance.
-Insights can guide targeted marketing strategies.
+Insights can guide targeted marketing strategies.In this project, we analyzed the Bank Marketing Dataset to predict whether a customer would subscribe to a term deposit.
+After performing data preprocessing, encoding, visualization, and model training, we built a classification model that achieved an accuracy of approximately 90%.

+The model performed very well in predicting the majority class (“no”), but struggled with the minority class (“yes”) due to strong class imbalance in the dataset.
+Despite this limitation, the project successfully highlighted important patterns in customer behavior.